Gaussian Surrogates for Poisson Imaging: Some Theoretical and Empirical Results: Experiments

 We run each solver to numerical convergence---avoiding early stopping as an implicit regularizer---and initialize all methods with a uniform, count-matched image (positive constant on $\mathcal{C}$, zero outside).
 For each method and dose level $s$, we choose the Tikhonov weight $\tau$ by minimizing tuning-set MSE after running the solver to convergence.
 In the Supplementary Materials~\ref{app:u_shaped}, we report U-shaped MSE versus regularization strength $\tau$ curves.

 Finally, reconstruction quality is measured by MSE on the circular field of view (FOV).
-We report the mean of this metric over independent test instances, as specified below for our main benchmark\footnote{Code to reproduce the experiments will be made available upon acceptance of the paper.}.
+We report the mean of this metric over independent test instances, as specified below for our main benchmark\footnote{Code is available at GitHub: \href{https://github.com/AlexandraSpitzer/tomo-reconstruction-gaussian-poisson}{https://github.com/AlexandraSpitzer/tomo-reconstruction-gaussian-poisson}.}

 \ps{0.45}